oaksaint/sample_form/README.md

 # sample_form
-A Sample form using HTML/CSS/Javascript, done as part of The Odin Project curriculum
+A sample form using HTML/CSS/Javascript, done as part of The Odin Project curriculum.